-NEW YORK, Nov.
-16, 2015 /PRNewswire/ -- Genes in Space, a competition aimed at fostering creativity, collaboration and critical thinking among young innovators – opened a call for entries today.
+CAMBRIDGE, Mass., Feb.
+8, 2017 /PRNewswire/ -- Genes in Space, a competition that fosters creativity, collaboration and critical thinking among young innovators, opened a call for entries today.

-The competition challenges U.S. based students in grades seven through 12 to design an experiment that can solve a space exploration problem through DNA analysis.
+The competition challenges U.S. students in grades seven through twelve to design DNA analysis experiments that address a challenge or opportunity of space travel.
+Student proposals use the International Space Station (ISS) as a testbed for deep space exploration.
 The competition is sponsored by miniPCR, Math for America (MƒA), Boeing, The Center for the Advancement of Science in Space (CASIS) and New England Biolabs®, Inc. (NEB®).

-Five finalist teams will receive mentoring from world-class scientists that will help refine their experiment ideas and make them feasible for space.
-Members of the finalist teams will be invited to gather in San Diego, Calif. in July 2016 to present their proposals at the ISS Research and Development Conference to a panel of scientists, educators, and technologists who will judge entries and select a winner.
+Five finalist teams will receive mentoring from world-class scientists to help refine their experiment ideas and make them feasible for space.
+Members of the finalist teams will gather in Washington, DC, in July 2017 to present their proposals at the ISS Research and Development Conference to a panel of scientists, educators, and technologists who will judge the entries and select a winner.

 Finalists will receive a donation of a miniPCR DNA Discovery System for their educational institutions.
 These donations will enable the same hands-on biotech experimentation available at high-end research laboratories.

-The winning team will attend Space Biology Camp at New England Biolabs to prepare their experiment for space flight and be invited to witness their experiment launch.
+The winners will attend Space Biology Camp at New England Biolabs to prepare their experiment for space flight and witness their experiment launch.